FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 What is revenue operations in simple terms?

-Revenue operations is connecting your marketing, sales and customer data so you always know where revenue is coming from, where it’s leaking, and what action to take next.
-It’s the operating system for your revenue — not a job title.
+Revenue operations is the practice of connecting your marketing, sales, and customer data so you always know where revenue is coming from, where it’s leaking, and what action to take next.
+It’s the operating system for your revenue, not a job title or a tool category.

 Not from day one.
 But by €5K MRR, you need the basics: a single view of your metrics, some understanding of where customers come from, and a weekly review habit.
-That’s 90% of what RevOps does at enterprise scale.
+That’s 90% of what revenue operations does at enterprise scale, compressed into a 30-minute Monday ritual.

-What software does a solo founder need for RevOps?
+What software does a solo founder need for revenue operations?

 Start Your Solo RevOps Stack